mattbierner/gobviewer/README.md

 ## Components

-* libgober - Library for reading a gob file and common data components.
+* libgob - Library for reading a gob file and common data components.
 * Gob Viewer - Very basic mac app for viewing a gob file.